Automatically scale a cluster to meet application demands on Azure Kubernetes Service (AKS)

 AKS manages the cluster autoscaler on your behalf and runs it in the managed control plane.
 Master node logs must be configured to be viewed as a result.

-- Setup a rule for diagnostic logs to push cluster-autoscaler logs to Log Analytics.
+- Set up a rule for resource logs to push cluster-autoscaler logs to Log Analytics.
 Instructions are detailed here, ensure you check the box for

 cluster-autoscalerwhen selecting options for "Logs".

 - Click on the "Logs" section on your cluster via the Azure portal.

 - Input the following example query into Log Analytics: